liammcinroy/MetaTemplateNeuralNet/README.md

 #ConvolutionalNeuralNetwork
 ==========================

-An API for a convolutional neural network implemented in C++ with the intent to increase and assist research on architectures of neural nets
+An API for neural networks implemented in C++ with the intent to increase and assist research on architectures of neural nets

 ##Static Library
 ==========================

-The build and .h files for referencing as an external static library can be found in the Builds folder.
+The build and .h files for referencing as an external static library can be found in the appropriate folders.

-##What a Convolutional Neural Network is
+##What a Neural Network is
 ==========================

 Our brains work by a large web of connected neurons, or simple binary states.
 These neurons are connected by synapses, which have a strength associated with them.
 When a neuron fires, it's signal is sent through all of it's connecting synapses to other neurons to determine their value.
 When we learn, our brain adjusts the strengths of the associated synapses to limit the amount of activated neurons.